Tblue/python-jproperties/README.md

 Objects of the type `Properties` can be used like a Python dictionary (but see [Caveats](#caveats) below).
-The `load()` method populates the object by parsing input in the Java Property file format; the `store()` method writes the key-value pairs stored in the object to a stream, using the Java Property file format.
+The `load()` method populates the object by parsing input in the Java Property file format; the `store()` method writes the key-value pairs stored in the object to a stream in the same format.

 The `load()` and `store()` methods both take an `encoding` parameter.
 By default this is set to `iso-8859-1`, but it can be set to any encoding supported by Python, including e. g. the widely used `utf-8`.

+_TODO:_ Explain file reading and writing by providing examples.

 ## Special features

 ### Metadata

 The property file parser supports including metadata in property files which can be read and set programmatically.
-Metadata for a key is represented as a Python dictionary; this dictionary should only contains strings as the keys and values, although when the property file is written, all non-string objects will be converted to strings. **This is a one-way conversion**; when the metadata is read back again during a `load()`, all keys and values will be strings.
+Metadata for a key is represented as a Python dictionary; the keys and values of this dictionary should be strings, although when the property file is written, all non-string objects will be converted to strings. **This is a one-way conversion**; when the metadata is read back again during a `load()`, all keys and values will be treated as simple strings.

-By default, the `store()` method does not write out metadata.
+By default, the `store()` method does not write out the metadata.
 To enable that feature, set the keyword argument `strip_meta=False` when calling the method.

 #### Caveats